haroldallen/Metariser-app/README.md

 # Metariser
-The Metariser app, built in Tauri (React/JS/Rust)
+Metariser generates images from your photos with borders and metadata, ready for sharing on socials.
+Built in Tauri.